SuperMoney logo

 This comprehensive auto loan industry study investigates the latest data sources to reveal important auto financing trends and statistics.

-Despite a temporary slowdown in vehicle sales in 2020, the U.S. auto loan industry has continued its decade-plus expansion through 2022.
+Despite a temporary slowdown in vehicle sales in 2020, the U.S. auto loan industry has continued its decade-plus expansion through 2022 and 2023.
 The same restricted supply that has slowed down sales has helped keep prices high, to lenders’ benefit.
 As a result, some of the numbers still look promising for auto lenders.
 But a lot of uncertainty lies ahead.
 Here are some key takeaways to consider.

 Key takeaways

-• Auto loan rates are rising but are still when compared to the rates of the 1980s.
+• Auto loan rates are rising but are still historically low when compared to the rates of the 1980s.

-• Higher prices and interest rates have led to an increase in average monthly payments across all credit tiers of 13% to 19% year-over-year.
+• Elevated prices and interest rates have resulted in a year-over-year increase in average monthly payments across all credit tiers.

 • The average credit scores of borrowers are at historical highs: 738 for new and 675 for used vehicles.